opiy-org/asterisk-ari-php/README.md

-# Asterisk RESTful Interface (ARI) Message Broker Library
+# Asterisk RESTful Interface (ARI) WebHook Library

-Using Asterisk in a microservice architecture by publishing Asterisk-Events to your favourite AMQP server.
+Using Asterisk in a microservice environment by .

 `Implemented for Asterisk 16!`

 ## Installation
-Use this library with composer and include it into your composer.json by using the terminal command `composer require ng-voice/arilib` ???????
+Use this library with composer and include it into your composer.json by using the terminal command `composer require ng-voice/arilib` ??????

 ##### PHP extensions
 You might run into troubles with missing php extensions.
 The following are required: